ajakaja/ajakaja.github.io/_posts/2025-05-02-factorials.md

 Which is interpretable as selecting one element, then another, etc, until there are none left.
 What happens below zero isn't relevant.
 (Although I would still love a combinatoric interpretation of non-integer or negative factorials.)

 Now we want to talk about changing the definition of $$n!!$$ for odd $$n$$.
-But it doesn't have to affect the combinatoric meaning of $$n!!$$, which is the number of ways of selecting two adjacent elements at a time out of $$n$$, where the first and last elements are counted as adjacent.
-Selecting two elements at a time out of an odd number of elements expressly stops at $$n=1$$, because you just can't do it anymore:
+But it doesn't have to affect the combinatoric meaning of $$n!!$$, which is the number of ways of selecting two adjacent elements at a time out of $$n$$ (where the first and last elements are counted as adjacent).
+Selecting two elements at a time out of an odd number of elements expressly stops at $$n=1$$, because you just can't do it anymore, meaning that the classical double factorial is equivalent to

 $$n!! \equiv \prod_{1}^n d^{\times}(x!!)$$

-So redefining $$n!!$$ in _other_ situations won't affect the combinatoric meaning at all, as long as these integrals' values doesn't change.
+So redefining $$n!!$$ in other situations won't affect the combinatoric meaning at all, as long as that integral's value doesn't change.

 In particular let's consider